 - Child support provisions, including day care, health insurance and school expenses

-We Place the Interests of Children Above Everything Else
+Our Dallas Child Custody Lawyer Place the Interests of Children Above Everything

-At Verner Brumley Mueller Parker PC, we understand the special place your children have in your life.
-When we represent you, our attorneys will work to build a strong case designed to achieve your goals and help you deepen your relationship with your children.
+At Verner Brumley Mueller Parker PC, our Dallas lawyers understand the special place your children have in your life.
+When we represent you, our child custody attorneys will work to build a strong custody case designed to achieve your goals and help you deepen your relationship with your children.
 We are effective advocates in family court who can all upon experts such as child psychologists, child development specialists, educators and therapists who address behavioral problems in children.